Moe03/suparisma/README.md

 ## Why Suparisma?

-Achieving typesafe CRUD operations with Supabase can be challenging, especially without tools like Prisma.
-While Prisma solves typesafety on the server side, and tRPC improves client-side type safety, realtime capabilities from the database to the browser often remain a pain point, leading to unnecessary API requests.
+I love Supabase and Prisma and use them extensively in my projects, but combining them effectively for frontend development has always been frustrating.
+The typical solutions involve either setting up tRPC with constant refetching or implementing complex websocket solutions that often feel like overkill.

+While Prisma gives me perfect type safety on the server, and Supabase offers great realtime capabilities, bridging these two worlds has remained a pain point.
+I've struggled to maintain type safety across the stack while efficiently leveraging Supabase's realtime features without resorting to excessive API calls or overly complex architectures.

 Suparisma bridges this gap by: